-- g.
-Planned Changes.
-The permittee shall give notice to the EPA, and the WDNR (as a courtesy), as soon as possible of any changes in sludge use and disposal. - h.
-The permittee shall retain records of all monitoring information required by this permit related to the permittee's sewage sludge use and disposal activities for a period of at least 5 years. - i.
-If the permittee monitors any pollutants more frequently than required by the permit, using test procedures approved under 40 CFR Parts 136 or 503, the results of this monitoring shall be included in the reporting data submitted to the Agency. - j.
-The permittee shall comply with existing federal regulations governing sewage sludge use or disposal and shall comply with all existing applicable regulations in any jurisdiction in which the sewage sludge is actually used or disposed. - k.
-The permit may be reopened to incorporate any applicable standards for sewage sludge use or disposal promulgated under Section 405(d) of the CWA. - 1.
-The permittee shall comply with standards for sewage sludge use or disposal established under Section 405(d) of the CWA within the time provided in the regulations that establish the standards for sewage sludge use or disposal even if the permit has not been modified to incorporate the requirement. - m.
-The permittee shall ensure that the applicable requirements in 40 CFR Part 503 are met when the sewage sludge is applied to the land, placed on a surface disposal site, or fired in a sewage sludge incinerator. - n.
+- h.
+If the permittee monitors any pollutants more frequently than required by the permit, using test procedures approved under 40 CFR Parts 136 or 503, the results of this monitoring shall be included in the reporting data submitted to the Agency. - i.
+The permittee shall comply with existing federal regulations governing sewage sludge use or disposal and shall comply with all existing applicable regulations in any jurisdiction in which the sewage sludge is actually used or disposed. - j.
+The permit may be reopened to incorporate any applicable standards for sewage sludge use or disposal promulgated under Section 405(d) of the CWA. - k.
+The permittee shall comply with standards for sewage sludge use or disposal established under Section 405(d) of the CWA within the time provided in the regulations that establish the standards for sewage sludge use or disposal even if the permit has not been modified to incorporate the requirement. - 1.
+The permittee shall ensure that the applicable requirements in 40 CFR Part 503 are met when the sewage sludge is applied to the land, placed on a surface disposal site, or fired in a sewage sludge incinerator. - m.
 The permittee shall not store sludge onsite or offsite for more than two years without an approved plan for use or disposal.

-7. Additional Monitoring Requirements
+8. Additional Monitoring Requirements

 a.
 As a condition of this permit, the permittee shall monitor the discharge from Outfall 001 for the constituents listed below.
-Testing shall be conducted in June 2018 during a period of high flow to the treatment plant.
-Grab samples shall be taken for available cyanide, total phenols, and parameters listed under Volatile Organic Compounds.
-For all other parameters, 24-hour composite samples shall be taken.
+This monitoring is an application requirement of 40 CFR 122.21(j), effective December 2, 1999.
+Testing shall be conducted in December 2016, March 2017, June 2018 and September 2019.
+Grab samples shall be taken for Oil and Grease.
+For all other parameters 24-hour composite samples shall be taken.
+This information shall be submitted with the permit renewal application.